rctcwyvrn/CTF-Writeups/cryptopals/README.md

 Challenge 39: Use Crypto.Util.number to generate primes and do invmod

-Challenge 40: Mathematical basis of the black magic that is [the chinese remainder theorem](https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html)
+Challenge 40: Mathematical basis of the black magic that is [the chinese remainder theorem](https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html).
+Basically what it does is provide a formula for finding an x that satisfies a set of modular equations like

+x = m^3 mod n0
+x = m^3 mod n1
+...

+So then that x must be equal to m^2 mod n0*n1*n2, so then we recover the message.
+My manual cube root function took absolutely forever so I just janked together a way to call sagemath